-Once a rider is suspended, they may not compete in any BRC competition until the period of suspension has elapsed AND the rider has written confirmation from a registered medical practitioner that they are fit to compete in events, and this information has been passed to the BRC office.
+The person must also have written confirmation from a registered medical practitioner that they are fit to compete in events, and this information has been passed to the BRC office.

 It is the rider's responsibility to comply with these rules.